Cast Iron Plants - Aspidistra

 John Ker Gawler first described Aspidistra in 1822, using the Greek word for 'shield' (ασπίς) and the genus name of Tupistra, in reference to its foliar structure.
 Despite the initial taxonomy, it was largely ignored until the 1980s, when it was correctly placed from the Lilaceae family to Asparagaceae after morphological investigation.

-During the age of gas-powered lighting in the Victorian period, toxic fumes and soot-covered surfaces were a frequent scene in homes, not only causing nausea and headaches, but also intoxicating plants until death.
-The only two species that survived this challenging era were Kentia Palms and the newly discovered Aspidistra, illustrating great wealth and fortune when featured on family portraits.
+During the age of gas-powered lighting in the Victorian period, toxic fumes and soot-covered surfaces were a frequent scene in homes, not only causing nausea and headaches, but also intoxicating most then-houseplants to death.
+The only two species that survived this challenging era were Kentia Palms and the newly discovered Aspidistra, which were only available to rich and affluent families during that time.
+Many family portraits during the 19th and early 20th century would feature either of these plants to essentially 'show off' their wealth and appreciation for artefacts from the New World.

 The Distribution of Aspidistra.